Following is the remarkable case of dramatic life changes that happened to "Paul" (name changed), who was in his twenties.

 Aug 2016

 When Paul got over the severe depression and gained confidence, he gave up the job at UPS store and joined a local cleaning company.
 He had many immigrant co-workers who were not getting due wages and benefits.
-So he volunteered to be their shop steward and fought with the company to ensure they were paid due wages and benefits.
-This was the Paul who could not face an aggressive customer and went to the back room, breathed a few times to calm himself and came back!
+So, he volunteered to be their shop steward and fought with the company to ensure they were paid due wages and benefits.
+This was the same Paul who could not face an aggressive customer and went to the back room, breathed a few times to calm himself and came back!

 Paul was a talented artist.
-He made many artistic items for me (a mobile with discarded CD's, pebbles painted with the 'counting breaths logo', and greeting cards.
+He made many artistic items for me (a mobile with discarded CD's, pebbles painted with the 'counting breaths logo' and greeting cards.

 His message after more than 4 years.

-"Hi CS I know I'm not great at keeping in touch, but I just wanted to say hi.
+"Hi Surya, I know I'm not great at keeping in touch, but I just wanted to say hi.
 I've been doing well with everything that has been going on.
-Besides work and political activity, I have been doing some miniature model painting for a friend and I have been talking to the state park about putting miniature fairy houses along the story trail that they have.
+Besides work and political activity, I have been doing some miniature model painting for a friend, and I have been talking to the state park about putting miniature fairy houses along the story trail that they have.
 If that doesn't happen, I may work with a local art organization to make it happen elsewhere.

 July 2018

-Recently 7+ years after he ended the classes, I sent the above summary of his reports to him to let me know if he wished to make any changes.
+Recently, 7+ years after he ended the classes, I sent the above summary of his reports to him to let me know if he wished to make any changes.
 He approved it as it is in his email quoted below.

 Jan 2024